felias-fogg/dw-link/docs/manual.md

 Your development machine, the *host*, is connected to the UNO acting as a *hardware debugger* over the usual USB connection.
 The  two devices use the *GDB remote serial protocol* to communicate with each other.
 The hardware debugger in turn is connected to the *target system*, whereby the *debugWIRE protocol* is used for communication.

 The physical connection between the hardware debugger and the target, as described in [Section 4.2](#section42), is something that might need some enhancements.
-Instead of six flying wires you may want to have a more durable connection.
+Instead of six flying wires, you may want to have a more durable connection.
 This is covered in [Section 7](#section7).
-Finally, possible problems and trouble shooting are covered in [Section 8](#section8) and [Section 9](#trouble), respectively.
+Finally, possible problems and troubleshooting are covered in [Section 8](#section8) and [Section 9](#trouble), respectively.

 And what do you with your hardware debugger once you have debugged all your programs and they work flawlessly?
 Since version 2.2.0, you can use dw-link also as an STK500 v1 ISP programmer.
 If you connect to dw-link either with 19200 or 115200 bps and start avrdude, then dw-link turns into an ISP programmer.